aff3ct/streampu/docs/Sequence & Subsequence.md

 std::vector<std::vector<std::vector<Socket*>>> rebind_sockets;
 std::vector<std::vector<std::vector<void*>>> rebind_dataptrs;
 ```
-This two vectors are used within the `gen_process` function to save the sockets and their `dataptr` to update after a runtime rebinding.
+This two vectors are used within the `gen_process` function to save the sockets and their `dataptr` to update during the runtime rebinding.

 <a name="Digraph">
 ## Digraph